alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AUMediaPlayer](https://github.com/appunite/AUMediaPlayer) - AUMediaPlayer is a nice high level API for audio and video playback, both from network stream and local files.
 * [AVAssetResourceLoader](https://github.com/leshkoapps/AVAssetResourceLoader) - A sample iOS application that demonstrates AVAssetResourceLoader fro AVPlayer.
 * [CLColorPicker](https://github.com/sakrist/CLColorPicker) - Color picker for Yosemite. `macOS`
+* [CreolePhotoSelection](https://github.com/NirmalsinhRathod/CreolePhotoSelection) - It will help to select one or multiple photos from Gallery as well as Camera.
 * [CustomImagePicker](https://github.com/cspnanda/CustomImagePicker)
 * [DBAttachmentPickerController](https://github.com/d0ping/DBAttachmentPickerController) - This powerful component allows to select different types of files from different sources on your device.
 * [DLFPhotosPicker](https://github.com/nicnocquee/DLFPhotosPicker)